-The Clarendon Scholars is an urban leadership development and honors program that seeks to raise up the next generation of leaders through a four-year cohort experience.
+The Clarendon Scholars Program is an urban leadership development and honors program that seeks to raise up the next generation of leaders through a four-year cohort experience.
 Read more below to learn what that looks like in practice.

 "For we are God's masterpiece.
 He has created us anew in Christ Jesus, so we can do the good things he planned for us long ago."
 Ephesians 2:10 NLT